 Helsinki promotes sustainable tourism by improving services for visitors and tourism infrastructure as well as by emphasizing genuine, local experiences.
 Such services are developed for visitors that allow them more easily to make responsible choices.

-The new service is based on responsibility criteria customized for Helsinki, developed in cooperation with local stakeholders and responsibility experts.
+Think Sustainably is based on responsibility criteria customized for Helsinki, developed in cooperation with local stakeholders and responsibility experts.
 The criteria emphasize ecological sustainability and especially climate change mitigation, and they take into account other dimensions of ecological sustainability and social responsibility.